manbeardgames/manbeardgames-site-builder/source/tutorials/adding-content.md

         </span>
     </div>
     <div class="card-body">
         <p>When double clicking to open, if a text file opens in Visual Studio instead of the window shown above, this is because Visual Studio is not setup to open it with the correct application.
-To fix this, right cick the *Content.mgbc* in the Solution Explorer and select <span class="bold">Open With...</span>.
-The scroll down and click <span class="bold">MonoGame Pipeline Tool</span>, then click the <span class="bold">Set as default</span> button, then click the <span class="bold">Ok</span> button.</p>
+To fix this, right cick the <span class="font-weight-bold">Content.mgbc</span> in the Solution Explorer and select <span class="font-weight-bold">Open With...</span>.
+The scroll down and click <span class="font-weight-bold">MonoGame Pipeline Tool</span>, then click the <span class="font-weight-bold">Set as default</span> button, then click the <span class="font-weight-bold">Ok</span> button.</p>
     </div>
 </div>

 Now that we have the window open, lets go over what where looking at.
-First thing to point out is tha there are three panels within the window.
+First thing to point out is that there are three panels within the window.
 They are

 | Name | Description|
 |---|---|